 Poland had a tough route to Euro 2016 coming through the group of death which was topped by Germany and ended the Republic of Ireland’s hopes of automatic qualification.
 Their stand-out player is of course, Bayern Munich’s Robert Lewandowski who netted 13 …

-Here at RunLastMan, we have helped hundreds of sports clubs throughout the UK & Ireland raise funds to help their clubs in a variety of ways (check out the video below).
-Most of our competitions are centred on the Premier League last man standing, here are 4 tips to win a last man standing that we have learned along the way.
+Here at RunLastMan, we have helped over 1,300 grassroots sports clubs throughout the UK & Ireland raise funds to help their clubs in a variety of ways (check out the video below to see how our Premier League last man standing works).
+Most of our competitions are centred on the Premier League last man standing, here are 4 tips to win a last man standing that we have learned along the way for you to win your last man standing at your club.

 Wait until the day before to pick.

-We have all had a look ahead at the fixture list for the weekend during a painstaking Monday in work, however picking your team early in the week has proven to be a mistake for many.
-If you pick a big club like Man City on a Monday and then hear on the Friday that Aguero and Silva are out injured it totally changes the odds on them winning that game and …
+We have all had a look ahead at the fixture list for the weekend during a painstaking Monday in work, however picking your team early in the week has proven …

 UFC 194 is arguably the biggest card in UFC history and tipped to be the highest pay per view event of the year.The event is approaching fast and along with it the gargantuan clash of the titans, Jose “Junior” Aldo vs Conor “The Notorious” McGregor.
 For almost a year the Aldo-McGregor rivalry has intensified culminating in a heated exchange between the two at a face-off in September to promote the upcoming bout.McGregor is preparing to “invade his (Aldo’s) favela on horseback” so he can “maul him limb from limb.”No doubt its this sort of smack talk that has led to Aldo referring to McGregor as an “Idiota” and a “maniaco” (maniac), however it certainly has gotten under the Brazilians skin and provided us with some brilliant TV.Ahead of this weekends battle we take a look at who we think …